sofiabelen/sofiabelen.github.io/content/literature/god-emperor-of-dune-as-platos-philosopher-king/index.md

 >
 > “Then I will not mourn for what might have been,” he said.
 “Yes, my love, I will share my soul with you.”

-One of the most touching parts of the Dune series for me so far is the relationship between Hwi and Leto.
+One of the most touching parts of the Dune series, for me so far, is the relationship between Hwi and Leto.
 She manages to see beyond his façade of emperor, of worm, of tyrant, and to glimpse his soul.
 Hwi recognizes the humanity still within him.
 They grieve together what could've been.

-Leto's ancestral memories were awake inside him from the womb.
-He was never allowed a true childhood even while he was still human.
-He turned into a worm before he got to grow up.
-He gave up experiencing human relationships, love.
+Leto's ancestral memories were awake within him from the inside womb.
+He was never allowed a true childhood, even while still human.
+He became a worm before he could grow up.
+He gave up experiencing human relationships and love.
 It is through Hwi that he comes to understand just how immense that sacrifice truly was, even though it's far too late to undo it.

 It is in his last moment with Hwi before his death that we, as the readers, get to witness his humanity, still alive inside him.
 Paradoxically, she became the temptation to stray away from the Golden Path as well as the ultimate reason to pursue it til the end.
 She embodied what he had set out to save in the first place.
 She was proof that humanity was not doomed.